IraGR/th-docs-1/serving/docs.md

-# How to make Predictions
+{{header: { title: "How to make Predictions" } }}

+<a id="how-to-predict-getting-started"></a>
-## <a id="how-to-predict-getting-started"></a> Getting Started
+## Getting Started

 Teachables are a powerful machine learning models deployed as an API, entirely documented, available to be consumed by any server-side or client-side applications.
 Teachables are easily integrated in any platform via the TeachableHub REST API or the Python SDK.

 ### 1. Setup Serving Keys

-Serving Keys are the authorization you use for controlling who can make predictions and to which enviroment.
+Serving Keys are the authorization you use for controlling who can make predictions and to which environment of your Teachable.
 Serving keys can be issued for a particular and environment and for a specific period of time.
 Such constraints ensure the better security of your awesome project.
 It's quite a useful feature for the times when you have some colleague working on the project only for a month, for example.

 You can create New Serving Key from Settings -> Serving Keys -> Add Key, where you'll need to supply a Key Name and Environment for which this key will be valid.
 Best practices suggest the name for each key to be descriptive, some good examples include:  `production`, `staging`, `rails-backoffice`, `ios-app-production` etc.